Don’t wait any longer…See clearly again

 - Your eyes are red or irritated.
 This is especially true when you are in the wind or near cigarette smoke

 - It is painful to wear contact lenses

 - You have lots of tears in your eyes

 Having a lot of tears in your eyes with “dry eye” might sound odd.
 But your eyes make more tears when they are irritated by dry eye.

-The ophthalmologist at Falgoust Eye Medical and Surgical will begin with an eye exam.
+The doctors at Falgoust Eye Medical and Surgical will begin with an eye exam.
 They will look at your eyelids and the surface of the eye.
 They will also check how you blink.

 There are many different tests that help diagnose dry eyes.
 They may do a test that measures the quality or the thickness of your tears.
 They may also measure how quickly you produce tears.

 Your doctor at Falgoust Eye might tell you to use artificial tears.
 These are eye drops that are like your own tears.
 You can use artificial tears as often as you need to.
 You can buy artificial tears without a prescription.
 There are many brands.
 Try a few until you find a brand that works best for you.

 If you use artificial tears more than six times a day or are allergic to preservatives, you should use preservative-free tears.
 This is because if the tears with preservatives are used a lot, these chemicals may start to irritate your eyes.

 Your doctor at Falgoust Eye Medical & Surgical may suggest blocking your tear ducts.
 This makes your natural tears stay in your eyes longer.
 Tiny silicone or gel plugs (called punctal plugs) may be inserted in your tear ducts.
 These plugs can be removed later as needed.
 They could also recommend surgery that permanently closes your tear ducts.